alejandrox1/globus/README.md

 different places throughout the code will result in possibly a more efficient and performant server/client set up.

+Memory management wise, one of the most demanding tasks is done by the server storing a list of all the generated files.
+This was implemented using a scandir call which uses dynamically allocated memory, this will cause problems when the total number of files surpasses a couple thousand files.

 Furthermore, the use of threads is rather limited and better concurrency patterns may arise with future refactoring.